 The City carpet is a translation of a section of Covell’s acrylic painting Study of The City, an abstract representation of the skyline and southbank vista of London.
 The City carpet was handmade in Afghanistan by the organisation AfghanMade and created using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.

 THE STUDY OF THE CITY | ACRYLIC PAINTING ON CANVAS (2009) | PHOTO CREDIT: ALLISTAIR COVELL

 The City carpet is a testament to the expert skills of the Afghan craftsmen and women and the special 2014 Carpet Design Award was created to demonstrate to international markets that Afghanistan was now in a strong position to produce high quality carpets that combined traditional weaving techniques, drawing on a rich heritage, to create woven pieces that are both contemporary and luxurious.

-Winning the Carpet Design Award raised Allistair’s professional profile, gaining national and international recognition for his practice.
-The award encouraged Allistair to slightly refocus his practice to include translating a selection of his paintings into surface patterns for carpets, which he describes as ‘woven prints’ of his painted compositions.
+Winning the Carpet Design Award raised Covell’s professional profile, gaining national and international recognition for his practice.
+The award encouraged Covell to slightly refocus his practice to include translating a selection of his paintings into surface patterns for carpets, which he describes as ‘woven prints’ of his painted compositions.